 Additionally, the fact that TikTok is coming under increased scrutiny for its ties to the CCP, which could yet result in a ban in the US, may ultimately help YouTube prevail in the short-form video market.
 As a result, the payouts will increase in line with the growth of the Shorts, and the funding is unrestricted, unlike creator funds.

-Perhaps it will, perhaps it won’t, but YouTube has stated that it anticipates rewards to be higher than what creators are now receiving through the Creator Fund procedure.
+Perhaps it will or won’t, but YouTube has stated that it anticipates rewards to be higher than what creators are now receiving through the Creator Fund procedure.

-Suppose they have more than 1,000 subscribers and 10 million Shorts views over the last 90 days.
+Suppose they have over 1,000 subscribers and 10 million Shorts views over the last 90 days.
 In that case, creators will be eligible to apply for a share of the revenue generated by the service’s advertising.
-As soon as you meet those criteria, YouTube will give you the option to join the program, with the full funding being shared according to performance.
+As soon as you meet those criteria, YouTube will allow you to join the program, with the full funding being shared according to performance.

 Indeed, obtaining a YouTube Shorts bonus isn’t always simple.
-For the monthly prize, thousands of creators compete, and the majority of them have Shorts with millions of views.
+For the monthly prize, thousands of creators compete, most of which have Shorts with millions of views.

-If you are chosen, YouTube will get in touch with you during the first week of the next month, and you’ll have until the 25th of that month to make a claim for your bonus.
+If you are chosen, YouTube will contact you during the first week of the next month, and you’ll have until the 25th of that month to claim your bonus.
 Creators must first accept the YouTube Partner Program before they may profit from Shorts monetization.

-YouTube is proposing new qualifying requirements in order to attract more creators who are interested in creating Shorts to the Partner Program.
+YouTube is proposing new qualifying requirements to attract more creators interested in creating Shorts to the Partner Program.

 Beginning in early 2023, creators who reach the requirements of 1,000 subscribers and 10M Shorts views within a 90-day period are eligible to apply to the YouTube Partner Program.